theclashingfritz/libotp/README.md

 libotp
 ===========
-_libotp_ is a library made for Panda3D that handles Nametags, CMovers, CImpulses and a C++ Settings system.
+_libotp_ is a library made for Panda3D that handles Nametags, CMovers, CImpulses and includes a C++ Settings system.

 __NOTE__ - This project is inspired, and based off of the libotp dynamic link library created for the now-closed MMORPGs - _Toontown Online_ and _Pirates of the Carribean Online_, and therefore will be geared towards supporting them.